-The Aboriginal Australian Rainbow Serpent meanders snake-like like a river across the landscape, sunlight reflecting the spectrum of colors.
+The Aboriginal Australian Rainbow Serpent meanders like a snaking river across the landscape, sunlight reflecting the spectrum of colors.
 He inhabits permanent waterholes and controls precious oils and waters.

 Goorialla, The Great Rainbow Serpent, Way Back in Dreamtime